vrenkens/nabu/README.md

 The script will compute the features, train the GMM-HMM models and align the training data, so you do not have to do this anymore in the coming step.
-The alignments for the training set can be found in \<traindir\>/pdfs.
+The alignments for the training set can be found in &lt traindir &gt/pdfs.

 #### Aligning the data